TeamMGE/GenomeBioinformaticsCourse/_episodes/61-COOIII.md

 e.g.         1.1   15.8   0.0        1.5   15.4   0.0    1.2  1  SPOM002124_ptf2              SPBC16G5.13.1:pep SPBC16G5.13 12
 in the first iteration/search disappears from subsequent searches

+## Limits of iterative profile searches and how the reverse -being hit by a profile- solves this

 Next we will use a query the sequence from the med11 annotated protein from the protist Trichomonas available here: https://rest.uniprot.org/uniprotkb/A2E1L7.fasta.
-Download this sequence from UNIPROT. scp it to gemini or use wget it get it from the web to gemini (e.g. ``).
+Download this sequence from UNIPROT. scp it to gemini or use wget it get it from the web to gemini (e.g. `wget https://rest.uniprot.org/uniprotkb/A2E1L7.fasta`).
 Then do a jackhammer search as described above for this query.
 Store the output in a different file than the search from human med11.
 Look at the output.

 > ## Exercise:
 What do you notice in the output?